-New Jersey intends to further address fugitive dust86 emissions in a new rule.
-The rule as currently envisioned will establish provisions requiring a dust management plan for certain source categories and any facility with a history of dust emissions.
+New Jersey intends to further address fugitive dust84 emissions in a new rule.
+The rule as currently envisioned would establish provisions requiring dust management plans for certain source categories and any facility with a history of dust emissions.
 Requiring dust management plans for these facilities will help control dust emissions to eliminate nuisance dust, improve visibility, and improve the health of the citizens of New Jersey.
 As with any rule, the New Jersey Air Pollution Control and Administrative Procedures Act requirements will be followed.